NikolaLa/AboutMe/Figma/MealPlanerLogIn.md

 > [!NOTE]
-> Created in Figma for Testing/Backend purpose - Application does not exist
+> Personal project created in Figma for Testing/Backend purpose - Application does not exist yet

 # Log in panel
 ## Decription